Distributed-Validators-Synctems/fund-support-automation/README.md

 ## Known issues

 I found it difficult to use this tool in conjunction with node inside docker container.
+Also please aware that this tool is **NOT** compatible with any kind of redelegation/reinvestment scripts.
+Please turn it off before using this tool.

 ## Usage